Diagnostic vs dynamic representation of the inverse barometer effect in a global ocean model and its potential for probabilistic storm surge forecasting: Introduction

-The mean sea level varies on time scales ranging from hours (tides and synoptic weather) to decades (climate change and large-scale climate fluctuations).
-In addition to the steric changes (expansion and contraction due to changes in the heat content and the salinity of the ocean interior), changes to the meltwater input affect the long-term trends in still water level.
-On much shorter time scales, we have the synoptic fluctuations caused by variations in the sea level pressure of the overlying atmosphere, known as the inverse barometer effect (IB).
-This effect, where a decrease in the surface pressure of 1 hPa leads to a local increase in water level of approximately 1 cm is a practical rule of thumb allowing quick estimates of the impact of atmospheric pressure on the water level \citep{piecuch2015}.
-In addition, frictional effects will lead to water level variations that have a much wider geographical extent.
-The simplest model on a rotating sphere is the Ekman transport \citep{gil82}[pp 319--322], where a balance is reached between the frictional force of the wind on the sea surface and the Coriolis effect.
-When the water is pushed against a coastline, or drawn away from the coastline, the effect typically sets up Kelvin waves trapped by the coast.
-Such water level variations can be substantial, and are typically among the most devastating effects of tropical cyclones.
-The extratropics also experience large fluctuations due to Ekman effects, dramatically demonstrated by, among other cases, the devastating storm surge of 1953 in the North Sea \citep{wolf05}.
-Storm surge modeling is a routine activity of national hydro-meteorological services \citep{kristensen22} and can be carried out with modeling systems of varying degrees of complexity, ranging from two-dimensional homogeneous equations of the vertically averaged (barotropic) current and its associated water level to more complex fully baroclinic three dimensional ocean models.
-Such models are run on regional scales and in some cases globally.
+Storm surge modeling is a routine activity of national hydro-meteorological services (see e.g. \cite{kristensen22}) and can be carried out using modeling systems of varying degrees of complexity, ranging from two-dimensional homogeneous equations of the vertically averaged (barotropic) current and its associated water level to more complex fully baroclinic three dimensional ocean models.
+Such models are run on regional scales and in some cases globally \citep{cirano2025}.
 The models can include the major constituents of the astronomical tide, or these can be added diagnostically.
 Regional forecast systems typically rely on boundary conditions from basin-scale or global model systems.
-Their horizontal resolution is high enough (4 km is a typical number) that local topographic effects can be accounted for.
-Since water level is mostly a concern along coastlines (but not just, fixed platforms must account for changes in the water level, and floating structures may have to account for tension on moorings), such forecast systems are expected to yield reasonably accurate water level predictions in semi-enclosed waters.
+Their horizontal resolution is high enough (around 4 km is a typical number) that local topographic effects can be accounted for.
+Since variations in water level are mostly a concern along coastlines (but not only, fixed platforms must account for changes in the water level, and floating structures may have to account for tension on moorings), such forecast systems are expected to yield reasonably accurate water level predictions in semi-enclosed waters.
 Furthermore, the uncertainty associated with the passage of synoptic weather systems translates into uncertainty of the water level they cause.
 Ensemble prediction is thus a natural approach for water level forecasting.